wilson428/Piano-Notes/README.md

 You can format them all with `./samples/format.sh`.
 This will create three samples for each of the 88 notes: a 500ms, 1-second and 2-second version, all `mp3`s.

+## Biniaries

+To avoid any lag or complicated paths to the modules, each duration of samples are converted to base64 and wrapped into a JSON file to be imported.
+To do so--again, you don't have to do this unless you're rebuilding--one runs the Node module `convertNotes.js` in the `code` directory.

+This produces three files in the `data/audio` directory: `audio_500.json`, `audio_1000.json` and `audio_2000.json`.
+At present, they're 1MB, 2MB and 3.9 MB respectively.

+## Building the Distributions

+This module can either be imported by another Node module or directly included by a Web page from the `/dist` directory, where you'll find [`Notes.js`](./dist/Notes.js) and [`Notes.min.js`](./dist/Notes.min.js).

+If you want to rebuild these, install the [`bundle-module`](https://www.npmjs.com/package/bundle-module) library, which I also wrote, which uses Webpack to bundle a module without requiring you to install all the dependencies:

+	npm install -g bundle-module

+The run `npm run buile` or `npm run minify`.
+There's not much difference at all between the two files since the bulk of the file size is the samples.